eliotharper/ha-selectronic/README.md

 After this setup, when you turn the switch on, it will immediately toggle off, sending a 12V pulse signal to start or stop the generator depending on its current state.

 Next, configure the Digital Input in the SP LINK.
-This should be performed by a qualified Selectronic installer[^1] (which they can do remotely), and can be configured via Configuration Settings > Inputs/Outputs.
+This should be performed by a qualified Selectronic installer (which they can do remotely), and can be configured via Configuration Settings > Inputs/Outputs.

 Finally, you can add the Shelly switch to your Home Assistant dashboard as a card, as shown in the [dashboard example](#dashboard-example) above.